-Rainbow Gum - Evergreen tree for summer patio and winter conservatory - bring into a frost free environment for winter.
+Rainbow Gum - A magical, evergreen tree for summer patio and winter conservatory - bring into a frost free environment for winter.
 The bark has to be seen to be believed - all the colours of the rainbow in stripes...amazing.

 Do ping us an email if you would like to be put on the early warning list for when they are ready. :)

 Status: Tree with a nice habit - Partly evergreen in that it sheds leaves late winter/spring time at the time of leafing out

 One of the three Eucalyptus species not indigenous to the Antipodes.
 It hailes from Indonesia, so is not hardy for growing outdoors in the UK all year round.
 It is more than happy to grow outdoors in a large container from May through to the first frosts of Autumn; at which point you need to bring it indoors.
 Please note that Eucs. hate root disturbance of any kind, so planting it in the ground and then lifting to pot and bring indoors is not a good idea if you want it to live!
 Keep containerised at all times.
 Air-pot containers are absolutely the best way forward as they constantly stimulate the roots, keeping them active and producing fresh new growth up top; leading to a happy tree.